agile-ts/documentation/docs/quick_start/React.md

 TODOS.remove(value.id).everywhere();
 ```
 In case we have done a todo, of course, we want to remove it.
-The `remove()` function helps us to reach this goal.
+The `remove()` function helps us to reach such goal.
 The `everywhere()` tag means that the Item will be removed from the whole Collection
 and not just from a Group.

 ## 🔍 Next Steps

 Now that you know the basics of AgileTs you can take a look into the [Style Guide](../main/StyleGuide.md) Section,
-to learn something about 'How to structure an application using AgileTs?',
+to learn something about: How to structure an application using AgileTs?
-or you check out the specific package docs, where everything is described in more detail.
+Or you check out the specific package documentations, where everything is described in more detail.
 - [core](../packages/core/Introduction.md)
 - [react](../packages/react/Introduction.md)